-Theories: The Auditory Mechanism3 creditsA detailed study of the peripheral auditory receptor and central auditory pathways.
+Theories: The Auditory Mechanism

+A detailed study of the peripheral auditory receptor and central auditory pathways.
 Theories of hearing in relation to contemporary research in cochlear function and auditory neural processing.

-SPH 711 Advanced Anatomy, Physiology, and Theories: The Speech Mechanism
+SPH 711 Advanced Anatomy, Physiology, and

-Theories: The Speech Mechanism3 creditsA detailed study of the peripheral speech mechanism, current theories of ventilation, phonation, and supralaryngeal function; an examination of select aspects of the human nervous system as related to speech production.
+Theories: The Speech Mechanism A detailed study of the peripheral speech mechanism, current theories of ventilation, phonation, and supralaryngeal function; an examination of select aspects of the human nervous system as related to speech production.

-SPH 712 Neurological Bases of Speech 3 credits Includes study of the central and peripheral nervous systems, the sensory coordinating motor systems, the endocrine coordinating system, and the neural integration of the systems associated with speech.
+SPH 712 Neurological Bases of Speech Includes study of the central and peripheral nervous systems, the sensory coordinating motor systems, the endocrine coordinating system, and the neural integration of the systems associated with speech.